 6. She needs help with the medical costs of pregnancy.

 Pregnancy is an expensive process, and it can seem impossible to carry a pregnancy to term if a prospective birth mother can’t afford the associated medical costs.
-However, when she chooses adoption, she’ll receive financial assistance for the costs associated with prenatal care and her hospital stay.
+However, one of her reasons to give a baby up for adoption may be that she’ll receive financial assistance for the costs associated with prenatal care and her hospital stay.
 This assistance from an adoption agency allows her to experience pregnancy, give birth to a healthy baby and make an adoption plan for him or her.

 7. Her family is already complete.